001 – Russian alphabet: vowels А, О, У, Э, Ы

 Despite the fact the some of the Russian sounds are close to the English ones, you should not forget that they are not absolutely identical.
 You will need some practice to get a perfect Russian accent.

 To help you to learn the Russian alphabet easier, we broke it down into a few lessons.
 In today’s lesson we’ll learn five out of ten Russian vowels.

 Ы ы – [y] (has no equivalent in English)

-To pronounce the Russian Ы, you need to place your tongue in the position between the positions for i in ‘kit’ and u in ‘sugar’.
-Make a sound, it must be close to a sound that one makes being hit in the stomach. 🙂
+Russian letter Ы causes a lot of trouble to those who does not have that sound in their native language.
+To pronounce the Russian Ы correctly, you need to place your tongue in the position between the positions for I in ‘kit’ and U in ‘sugar’.
+Make a sound, somewhat close to trying to say U with your lips opens for I. The correctly pronounced letter Ы should remind you of sound that one makes being hit in the stomach. 🙂

-The audio track includes the 5 letters we’ve learned today.
-Every letter is repeated twice, one time longer and one time shorter, so you grasp the pronunciation better.
+The audio track of this lesson includes the 5 letters we’ve learned today.
+Listen to the audio and practice the pronunciation with it.